abhi003shek/retail-sales-analysis/README.md

 1. **Technology** is the most profitable category — prioritize stock and marketing here.
 2. **Tables and Bookcases** are consistently loss-making — review pricing or discontinue.
-3. **California and New York** together account for ~33% of total sales — high-value markets.
+3. **California and New York** together account for ~33% of total revenue — high-value markets.
-4. **Central region** has low profit despite decent sales — discount strategy may need revision.
+4. **Central region** has low profit despite decent sales — discount strategy needs revision.
 5. **Consumer segment** drives 50.5% of sales — key target audience.

 ---